 The Resilience Hub is supported by one part-time staff, a Board of Directors, multiple democractic working groups, and a broader, more informal Advisory Circle of active program participants.

 We are a lean, efficient organization and our team expands and contracts depending on the programs and projects we decide to take on.
 We maintain minimal overhead and infrastructure in order to stay as responsive and agile as possible in a rapidly changing world.

 Meet Our Staff

-Kate Wallace is our Programming Director and PDC Facilitator.
+Kate Wallace is our Programs Director.
 Her involvement with the Resilience Hub began in 2013 with a Permaculture Design Course.
-Since then she has facilitated educational experiences, Permablitzes, and designed permaculture systems for clients both independently and through the Resilience Hub.
+Since then she has facilitated educational experiences, permablitzes, and designed permaculture systems for clients both independently and through the Resilience Hub.
 Kate brings infectious enthusiasm and a passion for creative system design, cooperative models, and participatory learning.

 Meet Our Board of Directors

 Heather Foran is our Board President.
 She developed the Maine Permablitz Network at the Resilience Hub in 2011 and continued this program through the 2018 season.
 She is the co-founder and Program Director of the Field Academy, an academic traveling high school program that brings together diverse groups of students to explore the United States.

 Joshua Haiss is just another Treatment Free Beekeeping-Permaculture Designing-Stone/Clay/Earth Sculpting-Glass Blowing-Seed Saving-Garden Dwelling Landscaper.
 He lives in Gorham where he is focusing on using permaculture design principles to create healthy, regenerative, outdoor living spaces that build true biodiversity for all life, especially his bees.
 Call him crazy, but he actually enjoys the little venomous creatures.
 Joshua is lead beekeeper at Pollinate Apiaries and founder of Landscape Revolution.